blockwatch-cc/packdb/README.md

 There be dragons.

-© 2018-2019 KIDTSUNAMI UG, All rights reserved.
+© 2018-2020 Blockwatch Data Inc, All rights reserved.